Hamburger

 As a general rule, a quotaholder is not liable for the company's obligation, but solely for the payment in full of the quotas subscribed by them.
 However, in the event of the company's bankruptcy, each quotaholder is liable, jointly and severally with the others, for payment in full of the company's capital not yet paid in.

-Once all the quotas have been fully paid in, the quotaholders will have no further liability, except for certain cases of violation of law and of the articles of organization, in which case the company's legal personality may be disregarded (ie, piercing the corporate veil).
+Once all the quotas have been fully paid in, the quotaholders will have no further liability, except for certain cases of violation of law and of the articles of association, in which case the company's legal personality may be disregarded (ie, piercing the corporate veil).

 Corporation (Sociedade Anônima)